 Describe what is meant by “Plain Language.”
 Identify where examples and guidance related to plain language can be found.

-Explain what a “2.206 petition” is escribe how it is handled by the NRC.
+Explain what a “2.206 petition” is; describe how it is handled by the NRC.

 Describe how other public inquiries, including “non-allegations,” are handled in your office.